Whether you have plans on becoming a superstar DJ or just want to enjoy and embrace music in a whole new way this guide

 Usually, the gear that you buy will come with some sort of software.
 It could be an introductory version, trial version or in some cases the full software package.

 Check out our guide that covers the difference between Serato DJ Pro, Native Instruments Traktor Pro and Pioneer’s rekordbox DJ are the most popular options.
 These pieces of software are the most common ones you’ll encounter when buying your gear.

 Check the recommended specifications as well to make sure your computer will be able to run them.
 Having said that if you have no plans to create your own music anytime soon you can skip this step.
 You can always explore this further down the track.

 Beyond that there isn’t much else you’ll need when it comes to software.
 A good MP3 tag editor is handy but you’ll find that good DJ software will allow you to edit tags within the application.
 An external app may not be necessary.

 You can get started with any headphones you already have available.
-Having said that you’ll definitely appreciate the sound and comfort that a quality pair of DJ headphones will provide you.
+Having said that you’ll definitely appreciate the sound and comfort that a quality pair of pro DJ headphones will provide you.

 Headphones are also a great statement piece in your arsenal of gear.
 With a wide range of styles and colours to choose from.
 It’s a great way to inject a bit of your own personality into your DJ studio.

 Also, don’t be fooled by marketing gimmicks when it comes to headphones.
 Some headphones are more suited to personal use or even for gaming but not ideal for DJ’s.
 Once again stick to brands that have a history of making professional DJ headphones.
 DJ headphones can get expensive but it’s an investment that will be worth it.